nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 The parameter can be changed by following the [System Parameters guide](ug-syspar_x-road_v6_system_parameters.md#21-changing-the-system-parameter-values-in-configuration-files).

-### 3.5 Configuring configuration backup encryption
+### 3.5 Configuring Configuration Backup Encryption

 It is possible to automatically encrypt Security Server configuration backups.
 Security server uses The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
 Backups are always signed, but backup encryption is initially turned off.